sieve-project/sieve/README.md

 Reproducing a single bug can take from 5 to 30 minutes.

-Note that reproducing a single bug will not update `bug_reproduction_stats.tsv`.
+Note that `bug_reproduction_stats.tsv` will be updated once you run `reproduce_bugs.py` again.
-However, you can check the stdout to see whether the bug is successfully reproduced:
+You can also check the stdout to see whether the bug is successfully reproduced:
 If a bug is reproduced, Sieve will detect common errors/end state inconsistencies/history inconsistencies like:
 ```
 XXX common errors as follows